JoeBuildsStuff/text-editor/src/components/tiptap/README.md

 ### **Unified File Manager**

-The system now uses a consolidated `supabase-file-manager.ts` that provides:
+The system now uses a consolidated `file-storage-manager.ts` that provides:

 - **Single import point** for all file operations
 - **Consistent error handling** across all functions